fma2/pcp-intro-web-development-2016/assignments/project1.md

 	- Header image:
 		- use border-radius to get the rounded image effect
 		- use height and width to resize the image (try starting with 200px)
-	- 3-5 more CSS rules
+	- 10 total CSS rules
+	- Use ID in at least one CSS rule
+	- Use class in at least one CSS rule